kelmedev/kelmedev/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Fullstack Developer
-- Playing CTF's at spare time
+- Building Ensiene.com at spare time
 - Currently learning Web Development by Self
 - Look my [LinkTree](https://linktr.ee/dikelme)
 - I’m currently open for an Intern or a new job opportunity, this is my [LinkedIn](https://read.cv/0xabdulkhalid)